Well Woman Exam

-The well woman exam is an important time to discuss your contraceptive needs, planning of a pregnancy, sexual concerns, sexually transmitted diseases, vaginal discharge or discomfort, menopausal symptoms, etc.
+The well woman exam is an important time to discuss your contraceptive needs, planning of a pregnancy, sexual concerns, sexually transmitted diseases, vaginal discharge or discomfort, menopausal symptoms, or other concerns.

 The relationship between you and your doctor is an important one.
-To get the best care, be prepared for your health care visit, know your medical and surgical history, including an accurate medication list and communicate your concerns with your doctor.
-Do not be afraid to ask questions or speak up if you are concerned about something.
-At Boston Ob-Gyn we want you to feel comfortable with your doctor and feel comfortable with the care we provide.
+To get the best care, be prepared for your health care visit, know your medical and surgical history, including an accurate medication list and communicate any concerns you have with your doctor.
+Do not be afraid to ask questions or speak up about your concerns.
+At Boston Ob-Gyn, we want you to feel comfortable with your doctor and feel comfortable with the care we provide.

 Your doctor will ask you questions about your past medical problems.
 To understand your history, it is important to make sure your doctor is aware of all your medical problems, including non-gynecological issues.
 Your doctor will ask about medications, allergies, what surgeries you have undergone, any medical problems that run in your family, as well as ask questions about your occupation, relationship status, ethnicity, tobacco, alcohol and drug use.
 Your sexual habits are also an important part of properly taking care of your health that will be addressed during your visit.
 Please bring any past medical records, x-rays or test results that pertain to the reason for your visit.

-Routine pap smears are done every 3- 5 years from age 21-65.
+Routine pap smears are done every 3-5 years from ages 21-65.
 Ask your doctor if you want tests for sexually transmitted infections.

 We offer many forms of contraception including:

-- Intrauterine contraceptive devices (IUDs: Mirena, Paragard and Skyla),
+- Intrauterine contraceptive devices (IUDs: Paragard, Mirena, Liletta, Kyleena and Skyla)

 Other forms of contraception do not require a prescription or exam including condoms, spermicide, withdrawal, and rhythm or timed coitus.